Partition games: Conclusion and perspectives

 \begin{problem} Does each Sprague-Grundy value appear at least once in the sequence of \preG{\{1,2\}}?
 More precisely, does each \G-value appear exactly twice in the sequence of \preG{\{1,2\}}? \end{problem}

 \begin{problem} What is the behavior of the Sprague-Grundy sequence of \preG{\{1,2\}}? \end{problem}

-Recall that from Proposition~\ref{prop:equivalence}, this game is equivalent to {\sc hexadecimal} $\mathbf{0.7F}$ (that is also claimed unsolved), with rules: remove one token and leave no heap, remove one token and leave one heap, remove one token and leave two heaps, remove two tokens and leave no heap, remove two tokens and leave one heap, or remove two tokens and leave two heaps.
+Recall that from Proposition~\ref{prop:equivalence}, this game is equivalent to {\sc hexadecimal} $\mathbf{0.7F}$ (that is also claimed unsolved), with rules: remove one token and leave no heap, remove one token and leave one heap, remove one token and leave two heaps, remove two tokens and leave no heap, remove two tokens and leave one heap, remove two tokens and leave two heaps, or remove two tokens and leave three heaps.
 The {\sc cut} description is here more concise, (without removing any token) split your heap in two or three parts, and with equivalent behavior.

 On the other hand a full generalization of hexadecimal games includes as a subclass {\sc cut}, but we feel perhaps the general class is too large, and further classification of partition games appears a more approachable (sub-)goal.
 Another interesting direction would be to pursue Grundy's idea to disallow symmetric partitions (but with no removal), but we have not yet looked into that.